- Symbols used

 - Use two-factor authentication where possible, such as for email accounts.

-- Use complex passwords consisting of at least eight letters, numbers, and symbols.
-Use a password manager to create and store passwords.
+- Use complex passwords consisting of at least eight hard-to-guess letters, numbers, and special characters.
+Consider using a password manager to create and store passwords securely.

 - Change all passwords at least once every six months, or even better, every two to three months.